Husein Cumber: Bush administration

-From September 2005 to January 2009, he served as an assistant to the secretary of policy and as a deputy chief of staff at the United States Department of Transportation (USDOT).
-During his tenure as deputy chief of staff, Cumber was part of the leadership team that oversaw daily operations of the USDOT's 60,000 employees and $67 billion budget.
-Additionally Cumber co-managed over 105 political appointees, coordinated a review of a $2.3 billion railroad loan application, and implemented the U.S.-Mexico NAFTA trucking program on behalf of Secretary Mary Peters.
+From September 2005 to January 2009, Cumber served as an assistant to the secretary of policy and as a deputy chief of staff at the United States Department of Transportation (USDOT).
+During his tenure as deputy chief of staff, he was part of the leadership team that oversaw daily operations of the USDOT's 60,000 employees and $67 billion budget.
+He co-managed over 105 political appointees, coordinated a review of a $2.3 billion railroad loan application, and implemented the U.S.-Mexico NAFTA trucking program on behalf of Secretary Mary Peters.
 Cumber was instrumental in the USDOT disaster response to the I-35W Mississippi River bridge.

-Cumber's tenure at USDOT also included work on the creation of a new discretionary grant program to address traffic congestion throughout the U.S.- a program very similar to today's TIGER discretionary grant program; the near bankruptcy of the Highway Trust Fund; several major aviation safety issues that included the grounding of part of Southwest Airlines and American Airlines' fleets for failure to comply with aviation directives; a major pipeline spill by British Petroleum on the North Slope of Alaska; the expansion of the WMATA metro system to connect downtown Washington, D.C. to Dulles International Airport; and a major passenger-freight rail collision in southern California that was the result of a Metrolink conductor texting while operating the train.
+Cumber's tenure at USDOT also included work on the creation of a new discretionary grant program to address traffic congestion throughout the U.S., a program very similar to today's TIGER discretionary grant program; the near bankruptcy of the Highway Trust Fund; several major aviation safety issues that included the grounding of part of Southwest Airlines and American Airlines' fleets for failure to comply with aviation directives; a major pipeline spill by British Petroleum on the North Slope of Alaska; the expansion of the WMATA metro system to connect downtown Washington, D.C. to Dulles International Airport; and a major passenger-freight rail collision in southern California that was the result of a Metrolink conductor texting while operating the train.
 The Metrolink accident resulted in the U.S. Congress passing a law that mandated the installation of Positive Train Control.
 President George W. Bush nominated Cumber to the United States Surface Transportation Board in 2008.

 Following the second term of the Bush administration, Cumber founded H.A.
 Cumber & Company, a firm that focuses on business development and government relations throughout the country.
 The firm also provides financing and grant development services, specializing in the transportation and infrastructure sectors.
 Major clients of H.A.
-Cumber & Company include: AECOM, Avangrid, GE Transportation, T.Y.
+Cumber & Company include AECOM, Avangrid, GE Transportation, T.Y.
 Lin International, RailAmerica, R. J. Corman Railroad Group, Scheidt and Bachmann, and FedSys, Inc.